About Your Stem Cell Transplant: Information for Pediatric Patients

 Environmental services

-Members of the Environmental Service staff play an important role in lowering your risk of infection by disinfecting surfaces, cleaning the floors, bathroom, and air vents, and getting rid of trash.
-They’ll come to your room at least twice a day and when needed to keep your room clean.
+Members of the environmental service staff play an important role in lowering your risk of infection by disinfecting surfaces, cleaning the floors, bathroom, and air vents, and getting rid of trash.
+They’ll come to your room at least 2 times a day and when needed to keep your room clean.

 Your hospital room